frankshearar/Home/Package-Signatures-Technical-Details.md

 If the package contains a package signature file, remove it.
 The package is no longer signed.

 ## Validating a signed package
-The following are sample steps for verifying a signed package.
+The following is a recommended outline for verifying a signed package.
 Unless otherwise indicated, package readers SHOULD err on the side of caution and treat unexpected validation failures as fatal and block restoration of the package as a signed package.
 A client policy MAY permit continued restoration of such a package as an unsigned package; however, client policies are outside the scope of this specification.
 Examples of such failures include:
 * failure to decode the package signature file contents as a signed CMS fails
 * failure to read expected ZIP structures
 * failure parse a properties document